(647) 491-5237

 Scope Broad: unwanted sexual touching to life-endangering sexual violence Commonly used to describe forced penetration

-How courts treat it Based on consent, facts, injuries, threats, weapons, age, and other circumstances Typically prosecuted under the sexual assault framework
+How courts treat it Based on consent, facts, injuries, threats, weapons, and age Typically prosecuted under the sexual assault framework

-Modern legal wording Sexual assault / sexual assault with a weapon / aggravated sexual assault Usually not used in charge wording
+Modern legal wording Sexual assault / with a weapon / aggravated Usually not used in charge wording

 The key point is that the legal analysis does not turn on the label people use in conversation.
 It turns on what allegedly happened, whether there was valid consent, whether force or threats were used, whether bodily harm was caused, and whether any aggravating factors apply.